-- If the review organization says no to your appeal, they are saying that your planned discharge date is medically appropriate.
-If this happens, our coverage for your inpatient hospital services will end at noon on the day after the Quality Improvement Organization gives you its answer to your appeal. - If the review organization says no to your appeal and you decide to stay in the hospital, then you may have to pay the full cost of hospital care you receive after noon on the day after the Quality Improvement Organization gives you its answer to your appeal.
+If the review organization says no, they are saying that your planned discharge date is medically appropriate.
+If this happens, our coverage for your inpatient hospital services will end at noon on the day after the Quality Improvement Organization gives you its answer to your appeal.

+If the review organization says no to your appeal and you decide to stay in the hospital, then you may have to pay the full cost of hospital care you receive after noon on the day after the Quality Improvement Organization gives you its answer to your appeal.

-Step 4: If the answer to your Level 1 Appeal is no, you decide if you want to make another appeal.
+Step 4: If the answer to your Level 1 appeal is no, you decide if you want to make another appeal.

-If the Quality Improvement Organization has turned down your appeal, and you stay in the hospital after your planned discharge date, then you can make another appeal.
+If the Quality Improvement Organization has said no to your appeal, and you stay in the hospital after your planned discharge date, then you can make another appeal.
 Making another appeal means you are going on to "Level 2" of the appeals process.

-Section 7.3 - Step-by-step: How to make a Level 2 Appeal to change your hospital discharge date your Level 2 Appeal, you may have to pay the full cost for your stay after your planned discharge date.
+Section 7.3 - Step-by-step: How to make a Level 2 appeal to change your hospital discharge date

+During a Level 2 appeal, you ask the Quality Improvement Organization to take another look at their decision on your first appeal.
+If the Quality Improvement Organization turns down your Level 2 appeal, you may have to pay the full cost for your stay after your planned discharge date.